 Different statistical tests were conducted to analyse the quantitative data.
 Initially, an exploratory correlation Spearman ranked test was conducted to identify any positive or negative relationships between the variables measuring the duration of engagement, number of programmes attended, frequency of engagement in GUI NPM against the six psychometric scales included in the survey.
 To address the significant differences in gender observed in the sample size that included 75 female and 28 male respondents a median test was conducted to find statistically significant differences between the two groups according to all the variables measured.
 No significant difference was observed except from variable self-efficacy p=0.04.

-To further understand how NPM unfolds, a cluster analysis was conducted to divide GUI members into relevant groups according to the frequency of engagement, duration of commitment, and number of programmes attended.
+To further understand how NPM unfolds, two-step cluster analysis (Ibes, 2015; Song & Knaap, 2007) was conducted to divide GUI members into relevant groups according to the frequency of engagement, duration of commitment, and number of programmes attended.
 After the clusters were identified, a Kruskal-Wallis test was conducted to find statistically significant differences across the groups according to all the variables included in the survey.
 Given the uneven distribution of participants in each of the clusters, the Fligner-Killeen test was conducted to test the homogeneity of variance across the four groups against the scales measured.
 Except for Self-Esteem scale, an equal variance across the groups was reported by the Fligner-Killeen test.